Mildmay Fane, 2nd Earl of Westmorland

 Mildmay Fane, 2nd Earl of Westmorland (24 January 1602 – 12 February 1666), styled Lord le Despenser between 1624 and 1628, was an English nobleman, politician and writer.

 Life

 One of seven sons of Francis Fane by his wife Mary Mildmay, granddaughter of Sir Walter Mildmay, Mildmay Fane was born in Kent and educated at Emmanuel College, Cambridge (matriculated 1618).
 He became MP for Peterborough in 1620 and for Kent in 1625.
 He succeeded his father as Earl of Westmorland and Lord le Despenser on 23 March 1629.

 A friend of Robert Herrick, he supported the Royalist party at the outbreak of the English Civil War (King Charles I had stood as godfather to Fane's eldest son in 1635).
-Following a brief period of imprisonment by Parliament, however, he retired to his estate at Apethorpe Palace in Northamptonshire.
+Following a brief period of imprisonment by Parliament, however, he retired to his estate at Apethorpe Hall in Northamptonshire.